massoncheg/forgejo-docs/docs/admin/command-line.md

 ```
 NAME:
-   forgejo cert - Generate self-signed certificate
+   Forgejo cert - Generate self-signed certificate

 USAGE:
-   forgejo cert [command options]
+   Forgejo cert

 DESCRIPTION:
    Generate a self-signed X.509 certificate for a TLS server.
    Outputs to 'cert.pem' and 'key.pem' and will overwrite existing files.

 OPTIONS:
-   --host value         Comma-separated hostnames and IPs to generate a certificate for
+   --host string         Comma-separated hostnames and IPs to generate a certificate for
-   --ecdsa-curve value  ECDSA curve to use to generate a key.
+   --ecdsa-curve string  ECDSA curve to use to generate a key.
 Valid values are P224, P256, P384, P521
-   --rsa-bits value     Size of RSA key to generate.
+   --rsa-bits int        Size of RSA key to generate.
 Ignored if --ecdsa-curve is set (default: 3072)
-   --start-date value   Creation date formatted as Jan 1 15:04:05 2011
+   --start-date string   Creation date formatted as Jan 1 15:04:05 2011
-   --duration value     Duration that certificate is valid for (default: 8760h0m0s)
+   --duration duration   Duration that certificate is valid for (default: 8760h0m0s)
    --ca                  whether this cert should be its own Certificate Authority (default: false)
-   --help, -h           show help
 ```

 ## generate secret

 ```
 NAME:
-   forgejo generate secret - Generate a secret token
+   Forgejo generate secret - Generate a secret token

 USAGE:
-   forgejo generate secret [command options]
+   Forgejo generate secret [command [command options]]

 COMMANDS:
    INTERNAL_TOKEN              Generate a new INTERNAL_TOKEN
    JWT_SECRET, LFS_JWT_SECRET  Generate a new JWT_SECRET
    SECRET_KEY                  Generate a new SECRET_KEY
-   help, h                     Shows a list of commands or help for one command

-OPTIONS:
-   --help, -h  show help
 ```